-Description: Landscape Linkages is represented by the Florida Ecological Greenways Network as revised in 2016, a statewide system of landscape hubs, linkages, and conservation corridors.
-Prioritization is based on factors such as importance for wide-ranging species, importance for maintaining a connected reserve network, and riparian corridors.
-Critical Linkages are considered most important for completing a statewide ecological network of public and private conservation lands.
+Description: Landscape Linkages is represented by the Florida Ecological Greenways Network as revised in 2021, a statewide system of landscape hubs, linkages, and conservation corridors.
+Prioritization is based on factors such as importance for wideranging species, importance for maintaining a connected reserve network, and riparian corridors.
+Priority 1 areas are considered most important for completing a statewide ecological network of public and private conservation lands.